kyxap1/starred/README.md

 - [ansible-lint](https://github.com/willthames/ansible-lint) - Best practices checker for Ansible
 - [validator.vim](https://github.com/maralla/validator.vim) - Check syntax on the fly asynchronously.
 - [xmltodict](https://github.com/martinblech/xmltodict) - Python module that makes working with XML feel like you are working with JSON
+- [algo](https://github.com/trailofbits/algo) - Set up a personal IPSEC VPN in the cloud
 - [ansigenome](https://github.com/nickjj/ansigenome) - A tool to help you gather information and manage your Ansible roles.
 - [aws-ansible-cassandra](https://github.com/oliverlockwood/aws-ansible-cassandra) - Simple Ansible script to set up a minimal Cassandra cluster
 - [debops-tools](https://github.com/debops/debops-tools) - Your Debian-based data center in a box